compoundingeffects/bigpictureschool/cell_biology.md

 Think of a cell like a factory.
 Every factory needs two things to run: power and instructions.

 For power, cells capture energy from their environment.
-Plants do this through **photosynthesis**, converting sunlight into stored energy.
+Plants do this through photosynthesis, converting sunlight into stored energy.
 Animals do it through cellular respiration, breaking down food.
 In both cases, the usable energy ends up packaged in a molecule called ATP (adenosine triphosphate) — you can think of ATP as the cell's universal currency, the "coin" it spends to get things done.

 For instructions, cells rely on DNA — the famous double helix molecule that acts like a master instruction manual.
 But DNA doesn't do its work alone.
 A related molecule called RNA acts as a messenger, carrying specific instructions from the DNA to the parts of the cell that build proteins.
 It's a bit like a manager (DNA) sending written orders (RNA) to the workers on the factory floor (proteins).